-The St. Elizabeth School Advisory Council is an elected group of eight individuals who volunteer their services to the school and its' constituents.
+The St. Elizabeth School Advisory Council (AKA School Board) is an elected group of eight individuals who volunteer their services to the school and its' constituents.

 The School Principal, Parish Pastor, Parish Business and Operations Manager and Parish Director of Development and Stewardship are non-voting members of this council.

 The School Advisory Council meets in regular session the second Tuesday of each month.

 Applications for the School Advisory Council are accepted in March and voted upon annually in April.

 By-Laws: St. Elizabeth School Advisory Council

 This body shall be named the “St. Elizabeth School Advisory Council,” under the parish of St. Elizabeth and the Diocese of Kansas City St. Joseph.

 Article Two: Purpose and Function

 This Council is established by St. Elizabeth School to advise the Pastor and Principal in the governance of the School, subject to the provisions of Canon Law and the laws of the State of Missouri.

 The council is consultative in nature.
 This means that the council officially functions with the Pastor and Principal and cannot make decisions binding for the school without the approval of the Pastor and Principal.